PeshalaLiyanage/django-basic-REST-API/README.md

 # django-basic-REST-API
-clone or download the project
+1)clone or download the project
-open the terminal and go inside to the leadsmanager folder
+2)open the terminal and go inside to the leadsmanager folder
 $ cd leadsmanager
-run server
+3)run server
 $ django manage.py runserver